These DIY Squirrel Repellents were easy to make and did a pretty good job of keeping them out of my vegetable patch.

 I must admit that I have been so proud of my vegetable garden this year.
 It doubled in size of it from the one I had last year and it is now over 1000 square feet.

-My family’s favorite vegetable is the tomato and I wanted to make sure I had enough to last until the frost which is about late October here in NC.
+My family’s favorite vegetable is a ripe garden tomato and I wanted to make sure I had enough to last until the frost which is about late October here in NC.
 So, I planted 18 tomato plants thinking that would be more than enough.

 And it was, until a few weeks ago.
 You can read about my squirrel disaster here.